Choi Tae-joon

-Choi Tae-joon (Korean: 최태준, born July 7, 1991) is a South Korean actor, model and TV host.
-He first gained recognition for his villainous supporting role in the disaster-mystery drama Missing 9 (2017).
-He has since taken on lead roles in melodrama Exit (2018) and romcom So I Married the Anti-fan (2021).
+Choi Tae-joon (Korean: 최태준, born July 7, 1991) is a South Korean actor, model and TV host born in Seoul.
+He first gained recognition as a child actor in the drama Piano (2001), and TV movies about student youth situations.
+He won two Korea Drama Awards, "Best Young Actor" 2014 for the drama All About My Mom, and "Best Villain" 2017 for his villainous co-star role in the disaster-mystery drama Missing 9.
+Also, he won another Award for "Best Character" 2017 at the Asia Artist Awards.
+He has since taken on lead roles in melodrama Exit (2018) and the famous and popular romcom TV drama So I Married the Anti-fan (2021).

 Career

 Choi made his acting debut as a child actor, playing the younger version of Jo In-sung's character in the television series Piano (2001).